evaesteban/IDD-Fa18-Lab1/README.md

 **c.
 How is the device powered?
 Is there any transformation or regulation of the power?
 How is that done?
 What voltages are used throughout the system?**

-The device is powered by a Panasonic RO3 AAA battery.
-Researching I found that AAA batteries outuput a voltage of 1.5 volts.
+The device is powered by a Panasonic RO3 AAA batter of 1.5 volts.
 The only electronic components I could identify on the PCB were the power battery, the processors, several capacitors and numerous tests points.
 The capacitors could be used to smooth voltage, but not to output a constant voltage value regardless of the input voltage value like standard voltage regulators do.
 Since I could not identify any voltage regulators, I concluded that the circuit operates at 1.5 volts.

 **d.
 Is information stored in your device?
 Where?
 How?**